-- The Charles Dickens School will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
-The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part One and/or Annex A of KCSIE 2022 as appropriate.
-Copies of all such documents can be found on the school website, sharepoint and in the staff room. - Parents/carers can obtain a copy of the school Child Protection Policy and other related policies on request.
-Additionally, our policies can be viewed via the school website: www.cds.kent.sch.uk
+- Trinity School will review this policy at least annually and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures. - All staff will be provided with a copy of this policy and Part One & Annexes A and B of KCSIE 2022.
+These can be found in the safeguarding area of our school SharePoint system. - Parents/carers can obtain a copy of the school's Child Protection Policy and other related policies on request.
+Additionally, our policies can be viewed via the school website here: School Policies - The policy will be reviewed annually by the Education Committee which has responsibility for oversight of safeguarding and child protection systems.